nichiporenko/oauth2-keycloak-example/README.md

-# Oauth2 + Keycloak setup based on Spring Boot in Docker Compose
+# Oauth2 + Keycloak setup based on Spring Boot run on Docker Compose
 Minimal working example of Spring Boot web app with OAuth 2.0, Keycloak.
-All MicroServices run in Docker Compose.
+All MicroServices run on Docker Compose.

 ## Running All Services in Docker Compose
 1. Add the following line to file `/etc/hosts` (on Linux) or `C:/Windows/System32/drivers/etc/hosts` (on Windows):